This post contains affiliate links. Read the full disclosure here.

 • Although I typically make my smoothies mainly with frozen fruit (it makes them creamier, thicker and more refreshing in my opinion!), you can easily use fresh fruit if that’s what you have on hand.

-• This recipe comes together in under 5 minutes, is packed with nutrients, and is the perfect healthy breakfast or afternoon snack.
+• This recipe comes together in under 5 minutes, and is a perfect breakfast or afternoon snack.

-• This smoothie is gluten free, nut free, and can be made vegan too!
+• This dragon fruit smoothie is gluten free, nut free, and can be made vegan too!

 Ingredients Needed